 The follow is an excerpt from my memoir, Will My Cane Float?
-(Adventures and Lessons At Sea With Retired America).
+(Voyages into Adulthood and the Adventurous Retirees Who Showed Me the Way).

 ...From the bow of the Yorktown Clipper, I looked out on Juneau and watched as bald eagles soared high above the Sitka spruce and hemlocks.
 The late afternoon skies were still steely gray.
 Clouds clung to the mountain tops.
 Fishing boats loaded down with the day’s catch chugged by, crewed by swarthy men in flannel shirts and hip waiters who paced the decks and plucked ribbons of kelp from tidied nets.
 I happily took it all in with deep, exaggerated breaths.
 This is just so Alaska, I thought.
 Until I caught my reflection in the ship’s windows; a navy pinstripe suit that my mom bought for me in a Men’s Warehouse 2-for-1 sale.
 The shirt had a sailboat embroidered at the bottom seam, which we took as a sign.